tjc181/simsphere/README.md

 * Implement data structures to simplify passing arguments to routines, reduce global variables.
 * Aspire to rework subroutines with pure function calls.

-## Other implementations

-A C implementation also exists.
-This is available for download at https://simsphere.ems.psu.edu.
-The C implementation dates to the late 1990s.

 ## Building the code

 You will need a Fortran 2008 compiler and CMake.
 The code is currently being